 This is the very magnificent Carlos, what a hunk!!!
-I love creating rottweiler pet portraits, their fabulous dark fur is so luscious and shiny, I get lost in them!
+I love creating rottweiler pet portraits from photos, their fabulous dark fur is so luscious and shiny, I get lost in them!
 You can see another Rottweiler portrait here.

 I am now in love with my panpastels and Carlos’ rich fur gave me another excuse to get them out and stuck in!
 You can see above all the blocking in was done with panpastels using their sofft tools.
 They are like plastic trowels you put little foam sleeves on.
 These tools are gently swirled around the pan collecting the very heavily pigmented pastel.
 With a few swipes of the sofft tools the colour is laid down very richly.
 Due to the high pigment ratio, not much panpastel is actually needed to build up a very solid block of colour but it also means little nap is filled so lots of layers of pastel pencils can be added on top for details.

 I do confess I’m not brave enough to try tiny, tiny details with the sofft tools so I used pastel pencils for those.
 I like to work on the the eyes very near the beginning of a portrait.
 The eyes are vital to ensure the character shines through in a portrait.
 I also like the way the eyes follow me around the room, it brings the pet to life as I’m working.

 Here you see how the pastel pencils sit on top of the panpastel.
 I was able to begin building up fur look.
 Rotties generally have short but very shiny fur so it took many, many short layers of pencil strokes to recreate it.
 I then added pale greys, lilacs and whites on top to create the sheen.

 You can see here how the shine of Carlos’ fur is beginning to build.
 I was also able to touch up some of the underlayers for more depth by simply adding panpastels on top of the pencil layers.